Tacos, Margaritas & Torn Biceps

 I know someone will leave a comment about the shameless way I put the use of alcohol on display in this post, and I hate having to explain this to one person at a time in reply to individual comments.
 So here’s the deal on the margaritas:

 I have two adult children and neither of them drink.
-Actually — they’ve pretty much decided never to drink because of all the horror stories I came home with about people being killed or arrested for the stupid things they did when they were drunk.
+They’ve pretty much decided never to drink because of all the horror stories I came home with about people being killed or arrested for the stupid things they did when they were drunk.

 The bible says we should not be drunk with wine, and yet the man who wrote this admonition prescribed wine for a young pastor friend.
 The word reminds us to live sober, and yet the savior of the world hung out with drunks and was accused of being one himself.
 The bible says a lot of contradictory things about alcohol and you can pick the verses that support your views, but that doesn’t negate the verses that support an opposing view.

 I don’t wish to stumble anyone with my liberty, and yet, it was for that very liberty that Christ came.
-He came to set you and I free.
+He came to set us free.
 Don’t become enslaved to any form of bondage – either the abuse of alcohol or the abuse of religion, where righteousness is determined by what we put inside our bodies.